BruceWind/AndroidRemoteBuilder/README.md

 [简体中文](https://github.com/BruceWind/AndroidRemoteBuildWithDocker/blob/main/README_zh.md)

-If you build large Android project on MacBook or other laptops, you must think your computer performance is not enough.
-Your laptop battery is not enough as well.
-And you must spend a lot time on waiting it.
+In people someone build large Android projects on MacBook or other laptops, laptop's they have may slow in building.
+The laptop's batteries are not enough as well.
+And people would spend a lot time on that.
-So you may want a powerful and portable workstation.
+So some people have the need of a powerful and portable workstation.
 It is impossible but you can build on remote desktop.

-The trouble on me as well but I fixed it.
+The trouble was on me as well, however, I fixed it.
 I used to establish a remote-builder on my powerful desktop.
 I control the remote-builder by not only terminal but also Android studio.
 A problem is that remote-builder configuring with Android will spend lots time.
 In building it on a cloud service or new desktop, tremendous steps of configuration make me tired.
 So I made this repo integrate with a couple of technologies: virtualization technolgy and a remote-builder tool.

 [Mainframer](https://github.com/buildfoundation/mainframer), the remote-builder tool is can do two things:  syncing files and executing build commands.
 Its official explain: